BEST TRAVEL BOOKS FROM AROUND THE WORLD

 Shortlisted for the Guardian First Book Award in 2002, Alexandra Fuller’s classic memoir of an African childhood is suffused with laughter and warmth even amid disaster.
 Unsentimental and unflinching, but always enchanting, Don’t Let’s Go to the Dogs Tonight is the story of an extraordinary family in an extraordinary time.

-For more travel inspiration check out
+For more of THE best travel books for travel inspiration check out my other posts:

 The Savvy Globetrotter